gwiesenekker/GWD/README.md

 - Iterative deepening
 - Alpha-beta with search reductions
 - Neural networks for the evaluation
-- Supports patterns like '1x1' or 'quincunx' as inputs for the neural network
+- Supports patterns like 'kingsrow2' and 'zigzag2' as inputs for the neural network
-- Uses incremental updates and AVX2 for evaluation of the neural networks
+- Uses embedding vectors and AVX2 for evaluation of the neural networks
 - Supports both the DXP and the HUB protocol, so Turbo Dambase can be used as the GUI
 - Uses OpenMPI for 'bulk parallelization', so on a 16 CPU machine you can play 4 HUB matches in parallel, each match using 4 threads or 16 matches in parallel, each match using 1 thread
 - Uses an embedded SQLite database for the opening book